Chaos10001/HNG10-First-Task/Readme.md

+###
-###Stage One
+Stage One

+##
-##Task: Frontend Page Creation with Specific Elements
+Task: Frontend Page Creation with Specific Elements

+##
-O#bjective: Develop and host a web page using HTML and CSS that showcases specific personal and real-time data attributes.
+Objective: Develop and host a web page using HTML and CSS that showcases specific personal and real-time data attributes.
 Each required element should have a specified data-testid attribute for easy identification and testing.

-##Requirements:
+##
+Requirements:

+#
-#Slack Name:
+Slack Name:
  Display your Slack name prominently.
  Attribute: data-testid="slackUserName"

+#
-#Slack Display Picture:
+Slack Display Picture:
  Showcase your Slack profile picture.
  The image's alt attribute should be your Slack username.
  Attribute: data-testid="slackDisplayImage"

+#
-#Current Day of the Week:
+Current Day of the Week:
  Indicate the current day of the week (e.g., Monday, Tuesday).
  Attribute: data-testid="currentDayOfTheWeek"

+#
-#Current UTC Time:
+Current UTC Time:
  Display the current UTC time in milliseconds.
  Attribute: data-testid="currentUTCTime"

-#Track:
+#
+Track:
  Mention your track (e.g Frontend).
  Attribute: data-testid="myTrack"